 Recurring Donations with Perks

 Support us on Patreon if you want to support us with recurring donations and receive perks for different donation tiers.
 We try our best to stay on top of delivering on the perks.
-We have struggled to keep up as of late due to volunteer burnout.
-We are hoping to onboard lots of new volunteers this year to prevent that problem going forward.
-Patreon is a proprietary platform and does take a cut out of your donation, so less money funds our mission.
+Patreon is a proprietary platform and takes a cut out of your donation, so less money funds our mission.

 For Events and Other Updates: